 We outsource management of our operations to the Advisor and certain other affiliates of Hines.
 Fees related to these services are accounted for based on the nature of the service and the relevant accounting literature.
 Fees for services performed that represent period costs are expensed as incurred.
 Such fees include acquisition fees and asset management fees paid to the Advisor and property management fees paid to Hines.
-In addition to cash payments for acquisition fees and asset management fees paid to the Advisor, an affiliate of the Advisor has received a profits interest ("the Participation Interest") in the Operating Partnership related to these services.
+In addition to cash payments for acquisition fees and asset management fees paid to the Advisor has received a profits interest ("the Participation Interest") in the Operating Partnership related to these services.
 Pursuant to the Amended and Restated Agreement of Limited Partnership of the Operating Partnership (the "Partnership Agreement"), the holder of the Participation Interest has the right to request the repurchase of the Participation Interest from us at any time, subject to a one-year holding period.
 We determine if the Participation Interest will be converted into cash or common shares except in the event that the Advisor is terminated by us.
-In the event that we terminate the Advisor, the holder of the Participation Interest may determine to have the Participation Interest repurchased in cash.
+In the event that we terminate the Advisor, the holder of the Participation Interest may determine to have the Participation Interest repurchased in cash or common shares.
+Currently, it is our expectation that the Participation Interest will ultimately be settled in cash.
 Accordingly, the Participation Interest obligation has been classified as a liability in the accompanying consolidated balance sheets based on the estimated settlement value of this ownership interest plus any unpaid distributions, instead of equity, since it is probable that its ultimate settlement will be in the form of cash.
 The determination of the adjustment for the Participation Interest is subject to significant judgment.